 Christoff:Finio Architecture (C:FA) is a New York-based architecture and design studio committed to making buildings and environments that bring meaning to place.
-We seek to make physical and cultural connections in our work as a way to help shape the public and personal space of memory.
+We make physical and cultural connections in our work as a way to help shape the public and personal space of memory.
 We take great joy in exploring a contemporary language of architecture rooted in material expression and intellectual rigor.
 This approach is realized through collaboration with a broad group of forward thinking clients and consultants.

 Led by partners Taryn Christoff and Martin Finio, the projects of the eight-person studio are unified by their response to context, culture, and performance goals.
 Through an energetic and interactive process from conception to completion, C:FA approaches each project with a sense of invention and innovation.
 Designs are calibrated to perform optimally at all scales, from new buildings, to furniture, to collaborations with artists.

 The studio, founded in 1999, was recently identified as “one of the twelve most creative young architecture firms in New York” in the book New York Dozen by Michael Crosbie; named one of North America’s “Emerging Voices” by the Architectural League of New York; and named a member of the “Design Vanguard” by Architectural Record magazine.
 The work of the studio has received numerous design awards, including a National AIA Honor Award and two American Architecture Awards, and the 2014 Arts and Letters Award given by the American Academy of Arts and Letters

 For more than a decade, the exploration and analysis of the principles of C:FA have been fostered through Martin Finio’s teaching at Yale University Graduate School of Architecture.
 There, in his design studio and in the course he created entitled “Systems Integration” Finio has brought together some of the finest specialists in their respective professional fields, from structural and sustainability experts, to façade and lighting designers.
 The office continues to benefit from these established and evolving relationships.